Quantum circuits

 and

-where the orthonormality of is used just for the second-to-last equality.
+where the orthonormality of implies the second-to-last equality.

-In fact, this exhausts all of the possibilities: every projection can be written in the form for some choice of an orthonormal set (The zero matrix which is a projection, is a special case: to fit it into the general form (5) we have to allow the possibility that the sum is empty, resulting in the zero matrix.)
+In fact, this exhausts all of the possibilities; every projection can be written in the form for some choice of an orthonormal set (Technically speaking, the zero matrix which is a projection, is a special case.
+To fit it into the general form (5) we must allow the possibility that the sum is empty, resulting in the zero matrix.)

 Projective measurements